simonsmith/simonsmith.io/source/posts/2016-07-12-dipping-a-toe-into-functional-js-with-lodash-fp.md

 sayBye('John'); // See ya, John!;
 ```

-Here is how the [lodash-fp
+Here is how the [lodash/fp
 documentation](https://github.com/lodash/lodash/wiki/FP-Guide) describes itself:

 > The lodash/fp module promotes a more functional programming (FP) friendly style